-Letter about Memory and Cognitive Problems – This is a superb letter written by a psychologist.
-It details the neurological and cognitive problems in a patient with Chronic Fatigue Syndrome.
-A letter like this could also be helpful for a patient with Lyme, toxic mold exposure, CIRS, MCS, mental health, or any other conditions that cause cognitive problems.
+Letter about Memory and Cognitive Problems – A superb letter about neurological and cognitive problems in a patient with Chronic Fatigue Syndrome.
+A letter like this could also be helpful for a patient with Lyme, toxic mold exposure, CIRS, MCS, mental health, or any other conditions that causes problems with memory, focus and concentration.
+Scroll all the way to the bottom “Enclosed Psychological Report.”

 - Letter one: Stroke